-If you had a previous job, your employer gave you a P45 when you left.
+When you leave a job, your employer should give you a P45.
 Give this to your new employer.

-You pay the same NICs whether or not you are a student.
-Your employer will deduct NICs from your pay if they are due.
+You pay the same National Insurance contributions whether or not you are a student.
+Your employer will deduct National Insurance contributions from your pay if they are due.

-NICs are due on your pay for the week or month, so you will not get a refund if you stop working part way through the tax year.
+National Insurance contributions are due every time you are paid so you will not get a National Insurance refund if you stop working part way through the tax year.

-There are no special tax rules for you if you are a student and also self-employed.
+There are no special tax rules if you are a student and self-employed.
 You will be treated in the same way as other self-employed people.